 Fancy Eats in Cheap Seats started in October 2014 (you can read my first blog post here in all it’s glory) with no real direction.
 I wanted an easy way to share my recipes with my friends and family.
 After a few friends kept saying (in between bites of food), “Oh you could totally make a blog!”
 I decided to give it a go.
 I came up with the name Fancy Eats in Cheap Seats because friends commented on how fancy my food always looked, especially as a college student on a serious budget.
 But healthy eating doesn’t have to be expensive or fancy.
 A majority of the time, the reason my food looked so beautiful was because the rainbow of vibrant colors from using fruits and vegetables—making sure my plate always had a variety of colors.
 Healthy eating doesn’t require a ton of time or expensive ingredients.
 You don’t have to spend all day in the kitchen to eat healthy.

 Fancy Eats in Cheap Seats started as a “food blog” providing recipes that were affordable and doable.
 While you’ll still find those here, I want to offer more.
-I’m a nutritionist here to promote a health and wellness lifestyle meant to inspire a better relationship with your food and yourself.
+I’m a nutritionist here to promote a lifestyle meant to inspire a better relationship with yourself and your food.
+My goal is to prove health exists at every size and budget.

-I hope my blog inspires you to try something and take a step towards a healthier lifestyle, whether it’s a recipe, new self-care routine, or place to visit.
+I hope my blog inspires you to try something and take a step towards a happier lifestyle, whether it’s a recipe, new self-care routine, or place to visit.
 Don’t hesitate to reach out!

 I use a Canon EOS Rebel t6i and primarily shoot with an EF-S 18-55mm IS STM Lens, but sometimes my photos come from the camera on my iPhone 7 plus.
 I edit my photos with VSCO, Foodie, Polarr, and Afterlight.